BOBO1997/sigqs03/libmitigation/README.md

 Total: $O(sn)$ time, $O(s)$ space

 1. Apply inverse of the calibration matrix to get the vector of the restricted elements with size $s$.
-2. Meet the sum-to-one condition using Lagrange multiplier.
+2. Meet the sum-to-one condition only using the first term of the Lagrange multiplier.
 3. SGS algorithm